Haloacetic Acids In Your Drinking Water

 Does Reverse Osmosis Remove Haloacetic Acids?

 Reverse Osmosis or RO as it is called is highly effective at removing contaminants like fluoride, lead, bacteria, arsenic, and even HAA5.
-It is one of the most popular water treatments around.
+It is one of the most popular water treatments around, especially after The Marketing Heaven spread info on social media about this a highly developed technological process as an ideal solution for water purification.
 However, unlike water filtration systems, RO plants are expensive.
 The ‘plants’ as they are called range in sizes from ones under the sink to the point of entry installations that can treat an entire home’s water supply.
 Irrespective of the system you use, RO is effective at removing haloacetic acids.

 The levels of HAA5 or Haloaectic acid in your drinking water is highly dependent on where it is sourced from by the water company.
 If the supply is from a river or reservoirs, then there is a chance that it has HAA5.
 On the other hand, if the water comes from the ground aka groundwater, the chances of it having HAA5 is very low because it isn’t treated to remove organic matter.
 So, before you choose a filtration system or decide to get a reverse osmosis plant installed, make sure you know where the water comes from and the existing levels of Haloaetic acid in it.